virgesmith/neworder/docs/tips.md

 NB as there is only one RNG state, you can safely get independent variates when calling both the RNG directly and via numpy.

+## Ending the model run

+Models will continue to run until the end of their timeline is reached, unless explicitly told otherwise (see next section).

+!!!
+Note "Finalisation"
+    The model's `finalise` method can be optionally implemented as necessary, for example to write results to a file.
+It is automatically called by the *neworder* runtime **only** when the end of the timeline is reached.

-## Conditional Halting
+## Open-ended timelines and Conditional Halting

 In some models, rather than (or as well as) evolving the population over a fixed timeline, it may make more sense to iterate timesteps until some condition is met.
 The "Schelling" example illustrates this - it runs until all agents are in a satisfied state.

-In these situations, the model developer can (conditionally) call the `Model.halt()` method from inside the model's `step()` method, which will end the model run.
-Currently, the `LinearTimeline` and `CalendarTimeline` classes support both fixed and open-ended timelines.
+Currently, the inbuilt `LinearTimeline` and `CalendarTimeline` classes support both fixed and open-ended timelines.
+In other cases it may be useful to temporarily exit the model for later resumption.

+The model's `halt` method can be used to stop the model run.
+In these situations, the `step` method should have some logic to (conditionally) call the `halt` method.

 !!! note "`Model.halt()`"
     This function *does not* end execution immediately, it signals to the *neworder* runtime not to iterate any further timesteps.
+Calling `halt` means that:

-This means that the entire body of the `step` method (and the `check` method, if implemented) will still be executed.
-Overriding the `halt` method is not recommended.
+    - the entire body of the `step` method (and the `check` method, if implemented) will still run for the current timestep,
+    - the `finalise` method, even if implemented, will **not** be excuted,
+    - the `neworder.run` method will then exit.

+Overriding the `halt` method should not be necessary and is not recommended.
+The `finalise` method, if needed, must be called explicitly for models with open-ended timelines that have been `halt`ed.

 !!!
-Note "Finalisation"
+Note "Resuming execution"
-    The `finalise` method is automatically called by the *neworder* runtime only when the end of the timeline.
-As open-ended timelines never reach this state, the method must can be called explicitly, if needed.
+    A model that has previously been `halt`ed but has not reached the end of its timeline can be resumed by passing it to `neworder.run` again.
+Attempting to resume a model that has reached the end of it's timeline will result in a `StopIteration` exception.

 ## Deadlocks